Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = WIP =
 - Added a new filter hook 'sdm_download_button_text' to allow customization of the download button text via custom code.
+- Added a new filter hook 'sdm_shortcode_meta_box_content' to allow addons to add content to the shortcode meta box.

 = 3.9.28 =
 - Fixed a minor issue in the newly added admin-side JavaScript code for the logs export feature.